k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 The task execution process sets the values on the Globals on a [session level](/articles/08_globals/03_set_globals.md#how-do-i-use-the-set-command).

 Note: Task level variables have a higher priority than TDM environment level variable.
-I.e. if a variable (Global) is set on both - the task and the related environment levels - the task's Global value gets the higher priority.
+That is, if a variable (Global) is set on both - the task and the related environment levels - the task's Global value gets the higher priority.

 ### Overriding the Sync Mode on the Task Execution